choonghyunryu/dlookr/README.md

 ```

 In the analytics model, you can also consider removing levels where the
-relative frequency is minimal in the observations or, if possible,
+relative frequency is very small in the observations or, if possible,
 combining them together.

 #### Diagnosing outliers with `diagnose_outlier()`

-`diagnose_outlier()` diagnoses the outliers of the data frame’s numeric
+`diagnose_outlier()` diagnoses the outliers of the numeric (continuous
-(continuous and discrete) variables.
+and discrete) variables of the data frame.
 The usage is the same as
 `diagnose()`.

 The variables of the `tbl_df` object returned by `diagnose_outlier()`
 are as follows.

-- `outliers_cnt`: number of outliers
+- `outliers_cnt` : number of outliers
-- `outliers_ratio`: percent of outliers
+- `outliers_ratio` : percent of outliers
-- `outliers_mean`: arithmetic average of outliers
+- `outliers_mean` : arithmetic average of outliers
-- `with_mean`: arithmetic average of with outliers
+- `with_mean` : arithmetic average of with outliers
-- `without_mean`: arithmetic average of without outliers
+- `without_mean` : arithmetic average of without outliers

 `diagnose_outlier()` can diagnose outliers of all numerical variables on
 `flights` as follows: